-Since its origins in 2011, the Faculty has expanded to over 175 members, most of whom are acknowledged on this website.
-Faculty members have a diverse range of clinical and scientific expertise and all have an interest in improving the prevention of stroke and other complications in people with carotid artery narrowing (stenosis).
+Since its origins in 2011, the Faculty has expanded to over 360 members, many of whom are acknowledged on this website.
+Faculty members represent all career stages and have a diverse range of clinical and scientific expertise.
+All members have an interest in improving the prevention of stroke and other complications in people with carotid artery narrowing (stenosis).

 The FACTCATS debate, share knowledge, ask questions and collaborate via group email.
 We are a 'think-tank' and an action/educational group.
 We have published several papers in peer-reviewed medical journals (some of these papers are named later on this website).